theopenconversationkit/tock-vue-kit/README.md

 Pull requests are welcome!
 For any kind of change, please open an issue first.

-- Fork the repository.
-- Install dependencies: `npm install`.
-- Build: `npm run build`.
+- See the `demo` branch of this repository for more information.

 ## Support